 Pinterest, it’s an incredible tool for wedding planning, great inspiration and a source of dreamy fantasy images.
 Many of my couples will come with a Pinterest board in place, or at some point one will often materialise.
 For a wedding planner, or a bride, at first glance, Pinterest seems great!
 However, it’s just one tool in your wedding planning tool box.
 In today’s blog post I outline some of its pros and cons.
 Essentially, it all comes down to understanding the difference between replication v inspiration and using it accordingly.

 Your wedding day is an amazing opportunity to have a day that reflects you and share your loves with your friends and family.
 This will always trump producing a cookie cutter wedding that is purely based on the latest wedding trend.
 Trends are great for inspiration but don’t incorporate them if they aren’t a true reflection of you.
 Sometimes couples don’t know about more unique options, because they aren’t on Pinterest.
 Talk to your planner, we might just know of something that will be perfect that hasn’t hit the top of the Pinterest boards yet.

-One of my favourite weddings was that of Stacey and Alastair.
+One of my most memorable weddings was that of Stacey and Alastair.
 Stacey used Pinterest to help design her wedding but she was also wanted a day that reflected their slightly wacky sense of humour.
 They had a massive light up sign above their top table and, later, the dance floor, which said ‘REGRETS’.
 Now, although the idea of a light-up sign may have come from Pinterest, you can bet your bottom dollar the wording wasn’t!
 You can ready more about their day here.